 Siri frowned.
 Part of her wished that he’d let her handle such negotiations.
 However, she discarded that frustration.
 She didn’t want to keep him pinned down like his priests did.
-It was his life that was being threatened--he deserved the chance to work on the problem too.
+His life that was being threatened--he deserved the chance to work on the problem too.

 “Good,” she said.